 The reform will also improve the efficiency of services for the long-term unemployed.
 In addition to interviews held every three months, jobseekers will take part in a more intensive service period every six months.
 The period will last for one month and will include two complementary job search discussions.
 These discussions aim to prevent prolonged unemployment, provide jobseekers with more in-depth support for their job search and employment, and direct them to necessary services.

 Based on the service needs of the long-term unemployed, they can always be offered additional personal services and support in addition to the meetings included in the service process.

-With the help of the pay subsidy, a jobseeker can also get the kind of work for which their professional skills are not quite sufficient, or they have a disability or illness that affects the performance of tasks.
+With the help of the pay subsidy, a jobseeker can also obtain the kind of work for which their professional skills are not quite sufficient, or they have a disability or illness that affects the performance of tasks.

-The purpose is to support unemployed jobseeker’s access to the labour market and help employers find a suitable employee.
+The purpose is to support the unemployed jobseeker’s access to the labour market and help employers find a suitable employee.

 The long-term employment impact of the reform is estimated at 500–1,000 people.

-In future, pay subsidy could be granted to promote the employment of
+In the future, pay subsidy may be granted to

 - those aged 15 to 24 years

 - those aged 50 years or over

 - those who have not been gainfully employed for at least six months, as well as